Now that you have provisioned infrastructure with Terraform Cloud, you are ready to make changes to that infrastructure.

 »Explore your workspace

-- Runs shows a list of all of the plan and apply actions you have taken with this workspace.
+- The Runs tab shows a list of all of the plan and apply actions you have taken with this workspace.

-- States shows the state of your workspace after each successful run.
+- The States tab shows the state of your workspace after each successful run.
 Terraform stores everything it knows about your infrastructure in state as a

-- Variables is where you configure Terraform variables and environment variables.
+- The Variables tab is where you configure Terraform variables and environment variables.